EIIen00/O0O/README.md

 Since this mod is not yet complete, modification of the images in this mod and redistribution of related files are not allowed.

 Please report bugs or ask questions via Discord.

+-
+It was built with the assumption that it runs on version 0.5.9.8 of Degrees of Lewdity.
+Other versions of this mode might cause bugs.